Has your workplace recently purchased standing desks or have you decided to get one for your own home office?

 With that being said, an adjustable standing desk can be a great tool when it comes to working more comfortably, moving around a bit more, and just generally improving your health and wellbeing.

-When it comes to choosing a standing desk, your first concern should be finding an adjustable desk.
+When it comes to choosing a standing desk, your first concern should be finding an adjustable desk, especially if you use a laptop to work.
 This is important because based on whatever task you are currently working on—you may prefer a certain height when working on your computer and a different height for taking handwritten notes.

 In addition, if you won’t be the only person in your household using the desk, being able to adjust the height will become absolutely necessary as well.